Kane Wilson

+Wilson joined the West Bromwich Albion aged 7, and would make his first and only appearance for the first team in 2016, he would have loan spells at Exeter City (twice), Walsall and Tranmere Rovers.

+In 2020, Wilson signed with Forest Green Rovers and in the 2021–22 season, Wilson would be named League Two player of the season in the 2022 EFL Awards, as Forest Green won the League Two title.
+In June 2022, Wilson signed with Bristol City, an injury hit season would limit his appearances and in 2023, Wilson left to join Derby County, where in his first season he helped the side win automatic promotion to the Championship.
+In August 2025, Wilson left Derby to join Milton Keynes Dons.

 Club career

 West Bromwich Albion

 Wilson came to West Bromwich Albion at the age of 7, alongside Sam Field, and they were joined by Jonathan Leko three years later: all made their professional debuts in 2016.
 Wilson spent most of the 2015–16 season in their under-18 team, making only three appearances in the under-21 team, all as a substitute.
 However, he was fast-tracked into the first team for their summer tour to Austria.
 He played his first senior game against Paris Saint-Germain and his first start against Torquay United.

 Wilson made his competitive debut in the EFL Cup first round away to Northampton Town on 23 August 2016, coming on in the 70th minute for fellow debutant Brendan Galloway.
 The game ended as a 2–2 draw which his team lost 4–3 on penalties.

 Five days after his debut, Wilson was named in West Brom's squad for their Premier League game against Middlesbrough at The Hawthorns.
 Had he come onto the pitch, he would have been the league's first player born in the 2000s.